Electrostatic interaction between SARS-CoV-2 virus and charged electret fibre: Theory and Methods

 \subsection{Virus model}

 The SARS-CoV-2 virus consists of a nucleocapsid complex enveloped by an approximately spherical lipid membrane with a number of S proteins arranged on its surface~\cite{Ke2020,Yao2020,Bar2020,Beniac2006}.
 Since much remains unclear about both the properties of the nucleocapsid as well as the structure of the lipid envelope, and since the major part of interaction of the virus with its surroundings proceeds through the S proteins, we assume the same holds true for its electrostatic interaction.
 We thus neglect the structure of the virus interior and position the S proteins on a spherical lipid bilayer with inner radius $R_{in}=40$~nm, outer radius $R_{out}=44$~nm~\cite{Yao2020}, and zero surface charge density on both bilayer surfaces (Fig.~\ref{fig:1}a).
-The lipid envelope is considered a dielectric with $\varepsilon_m=4$, a slightly higher value than was recently measured for DPPC~\cite{Gramse2013}, as the detailed envelope composition of the envelope, which possibly includes also charged lipids and membrane proteins, is unknown.
+The lipid envelope is considered a dielectric with $\varepsilon_m=4$, a slightly higher value than was recently measured for DPPC~\cite{Gramse2013}.
+As the detailed composition of the lipid envelope, which includes membrane proteins and possibly also charged lipids, is unknown, it is only the order of magnitude of $\varepsilon_m$ that matters.
 We assume that there are no salt ions inside the lipid envelope, but that the envelope is completely permeable to them.

 On the outer surface of the lipid envelope we position $N$ S proteins.
 Given the variability in the number of S proteins in coronaviruses~\cite{Bar2020,Beniac2006,Ke2020,Yao2020}, we vary $N$ between $60$ and $100$, although it has recently been shown that this number can be as low as $20$~\cite{Ke2020,Yao2020}.
 We model the shape and charge of the S proteins in their closed form based on the Protein Data Bank entry PDB:6VXX~\cite{Walls2020}.
 The shape of the S protein is modelled as an ``ice-cream cone''---a truncated cone capped with a hemisphere (Fig~\ref{fig:1}a).
 For the base radius (attached to the surface of the lipid envelope), we use $r_c=2$~nm, and the height of the cone is $h=10$~nm.
 The top radius of the cone---and simultaneously the radius of the top hemisphere---is $r_s=5$~nm.
 This gives for the total surface area of the model protein $A_{S}=399.24$~nm$^2$.
 The S proteins are treated as impermeable to salt ions with a dielectric constant $\varepsilon_{S}=4$.